lesleyzhao/lesleyzhao/README.md

 - 🌟 I’m currently seeking exciting new **intern and new-grad job opportunities**.
 Here is [My LinkedIn Profile](https://www.linkedin.com/in/lesley-zhao/).

-- 🌐 Besides coding, I am a classical music lover and You can also check out [My Music History Website](https://lesleyzhao.github.io/Music_History_Website/docs/about.html).
+- 🌐 Besides coding, I am a classical music lover and you can also check out [My Music History Website](https://lesleyzhao.github.io/Music_History_Website/docs/about.html).